uva-club-running/virginia.clubrunning.org/README.md

 ## Todos

+- COVID response page
+    - One definitive resource for all COVID information: spreadsheets, Zoom social events, etc.
 - Make sure all positions are reflected in the Contact Us page (social chair)
 - Start putting workout schedules on the website (web app? automatic static deployment?)